Best Futures Brokers

 24/7 customer support.

-Extensive and high-quality research and educational resources.
+Extensive research and educational resources.

 Zero minimum deposit.

-Does not accept credit/debit card deposits and withdrawals.
+No credit/debit card deposits or withdrawals.

-Offers no protection against negative balance.
+No protection against negative balance.

-Fractional trading is not supported on all platforms.
+Fractional trading not available on all platforms.

 TD Ameritrade

-Extensive set of tradable instruments.
+Wide range of tradable instruments.

 In-depth research tools and materials.

-Award-winning customer service.
+Responsive customer service.

-Intuitive and high-performing mobile app.
+Intuitive and accessible mobile app.

-Full-feature and advanced trading platforms.
+Advanced trading platforms.

 TradeStation